 In adopting a pet you are making a 10-to-20 year commitment.
 This should never be an impulsive decision!
 Take your time throughout the adoption process and stay open to the advice and experience that our adoptions staff and volunteers have to offer.
 Our goal is to place our animals in a permanent loving home so that they never again have to suffer the trauma of separation from their families.
 But we also want to assure that those willing to open their hearts and homes to one of our rescued kids is spared that same trauma.
 Sometimes, the dog you want isn't the best match for you and your family.
 But that "best match' is out there and we will do all that we possibly can to help you find it.

 When you arrive at the shelter to pick up your new pet, you will be given an adoption contract to sign.
 At this time, the adoption fee will be collected.
 HBPR accepts Master Card and Visa as well as cash or checks.
 If you are adopting a cat, you should bring a carrier or other container in which to safely transport the animal home.
 All dogs must leave on a leash and cats must be in a carrier.

-Adoption fees for dogs range from $180-225, Cats prices vary.
+Adoption fees are $250 unless otherwise noted.
+Cat adoption fees vary.
 For additional information or questions, feel free to contact us.